rush-rs/presentation/README.md

 ### Using docker

-Alternatively, build the docker image of the `Dockerfile`, then run the following commands inside the Docker container
+Alternatively, build the docker image of the `Dockerfile`, then run the identical commands inside the Docker container

 ## Screenshot